DS130X Library Common Reference

 3. cePin: Arduino pin that the RTC’s CE pin is connected to

 The DS1307 constructor takes no parameters.
-Wire.begin must be called to intialize the I2C bus before using the RTC.
+Wire.begin must be called to initialize the I2C bus before using the RTC.

 Writing Date and Time